MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 Complete the following steps to deploy a self-hosted Windows agent:

-1. Navigate to the home page of your DevOps organization
+1. Navigate to the home page of your DevOps organization.

 1. In the upper right corner, select **User settings**.